PriyantNikhare/JavaMastery/Project_6_Supermarket_Billing_System/README.md

 ```

 ## Code Structure
 - **Item Class**: Represents an individual item with its name, price, and quantity.
-It also calculates the total price for the item.
+It also calculates the total cost for the item.
 - **SupermarketBillingSystem Class**: The main class containing the menu-driven interface.
 It manages the cart, displays the cart contents, generates the bill, and handles user input.

 ## Future Enhancements